Find a property in Little Venice

 What the locals say

-“The very best part of Little Venice and Maida Vale are the gorgeous communal gardens, the most popular being Warrington Crescent.
-The Canal of course is a huge pull..
+“The very best part of Little Venice and Maida Vale are the gorgeous communal gardens.
+And the most popular being Warrington Crescent.
+Further, the Canal of course is a huge pull..

 “The best areas to shop are Formosa Street with individual cafes and restaurants and along Clifton Gardens and Lauderdale Parade.